Must-be-Ash/piggy/README.md

 # PiggyBanks

-A gas-less crypto donation platform built with Next.js, Coinbase Developer Platform (CDP), and MongoDB.
-Send USDC tips instantly without gas fees using x402 payment protocol.
+A LinkTree type platform that also has gas-less crypto donation/tipping available.
+Built with Coinbase Developer Platform's Embedded Wallet, Onramp and x402 protocol.

 ## Features